Guide to warehouse slotting strategies

 Slotting by sales volume

 One of the most common warehouse management optimization strategies is to place the products with the highest turnover in the slots closest to the packing station.
-Prioritizing fast-selling items reduces the travel time for workers as they pull the most popular items during the picking process.
-Products that move the most slowly get slots in the least accessible warehouse zones.
+This reduces travel time for workers as they pick the most popular items.
+Products with slower turnover get slots in less accessible warehouse zones.

-Warehouse slotting by sales volume or velocity has one downside, however.
-In a busy warehouse, concentrating too many workers in the same area can lead to bottlenecks.
-In that case, try a hybrid approach or use zone or wave picking to improve picking efficiency.
+PRO TIP: In a busy warehouse, concentrating too many workers in the same area can lead to bottlenecks.
+Consider using a hybrid approach or zone or wave picking to improve picking efficiency.

 Full pallet, case, and item picking